nicholasohjj/tp/docs/DeveloperGuide.md

 **MSS**:

 1. Tutor chooses to update student progress.
-2. TutorTrack prompts for the student’s name.
+2. TutorTrack prompts for the student’s index.
-3. Tutor enters the student’s name.
+3. Tutor enters the student’s index.
 4. TutorTrack prompts for progress details (e.g., understanding level, quiz scores, notes).
 5. Tutor enters the progress details.
 6. TutorTrack saves the progress update and confirms the update.